Deeplake

 In short

-Deeplake — Serverless PostgreSQL with GPU-native multimodal datalake for AI agents.
-Best for Teams building AI coding agents needing shared memory and versioned data, Developers creating multi-agent workflows with multimodal data, Data scientists managing large multimodal datasets for training.
-Free to start; paid plans from $99/mo.
+Deeplake — GPU-native serverless PostgreSQL with vector search for AI agents and multimodal data.
+Best for AI agent teams that need shared memory and versioned multimodal data, Developers building multi-agent workflows with GPU-accelerated vector search, Data scientists managing large multimodal datasets for training and RAG.
+Free to start; paid plans from $15/mo.

 What's new in Deeplake